EricHorvat/gitEasyChangelog/README.md

 ## Usage
 ### Basic Usage

-1. Download the repository content, and extract it at a new `CHANGELOG` folder.
+1. Install by `pip install giteasychangelog`.
-1. Remove the `example` folder.
+1. Create a `CHANGELOG` folder.
 1. Create a folder for the next version.
 1. Add a new `.md` single line file for each change that should be reported.
-1. Run `summarise.py`
+1. Run `giteasychangelog`
 1. Go back to step 3.

 ### Advanced options